baotran310702/Crypto_Price_Forecasting/README.md

 The repository goes a step further by combining the power of ARIMA models with the Random Walk model, a technique based on the assumption that future price changes are independent of past changes.
 This fusion enables enhanced forecasting accuracy by integrating both short-term and long-term price dynamics.

 <h2>Dataset from Binance</h2>
 I used data from Binance by API provided.
-I fetched them all and save it to a CSV file.
+I fetched them and export to a CSV file.